Ground squirrels can quickly destroy gardens and yards, leaving behind unsightly burrows.

 × Can be time-consuming

-× Since most populations are dozens or hundreds of animals, trapping may not be cost-efficient
+× Costly (sometimes up to $100 per trap); since most populations are dozens or hundreds of animals, trapping may not be cost-efficient

 Ground squirrels love to eat insects, so dealing with any present insect infestations is one of the best ways to send ground squirrels packing.

 Contact a professional pest management company like Smith’s to help you resolve insect infestations and reduce available food sources for ground squirrels.

 × This is a long-term solution but won’t remove ground squirrels immediately

 Managing ground squirrels can be difficult since the management actions needed to control them depend on the squirrels’ activity pattern, feeding preferences, and the time of year.

 That said, habitat modification is one of the best management tactics for ground squirrels.